Savva-Shuliatev/DynamicBottomSheet/README.md

-# UIBottomSheet
+# DynamicBottomSheet

-A highly customizable UIBottomSheet UIView for iOS apps, built using Swift.
+A highly customizable DynamicBottomSheet UIView for iOS apps, built using Swift.
 This Swift package provides a flexible and easy-to-integrate bottom sheet view that supports dynamic height selection, allowing developers to create adaptive and interactive UI experiences seamlessly.

 ### Features